hanksf/hanksf.github.io/_pages/research.md

 investment.

-**The Response to Shocks in (S,s) Models with Drift** with Matias Bayas-Erazo Brief abstract: Using recent advances in the study of partial differential equations, we provide an analytical characterisation of the impact of a shock in an (S,s) model with drift.
+**The Response to Shocks in (S,s) Models with Drift** with Matias Bayas-Erazo
+Abstract: Using recent advances in the study of partial differential equations, we provide an analytical characterisation of the impact of a shock in an (S,s) model with drift.
 This result has applications to studying ination in models with menu costs and investment behaviour in models with fixed costs of investment.